US Army Officer

 Professor and Writer

 General Patton said, “All soldiers are hero worshippers.”
-That’s probably why I taught US Military History at Scottsdale Community College for eight years.
+That’s probably why I taught US Military History at Scottsdale Community College for ten years.
 I introduced my students to leaders (good and bad), as well as strategy and philosophy in action.
 I’ve also taught a course on the Vietnam War, which was very depressing.
 Yet, many lessons can be learned from it.
-I’m currently writing my first book.
-The working title is “Managing Chaos: The Emergent Leader.”
-The goal is to publish it in Fall, 2020.
-The impetus was a simple observation made throughout the years: leaders are never prepared for Chaos, no matter the company, leader or industry.
-So, I want to prepare emerging leaders to not only accept it, but to effectively manage it.
+I’m currently writing my first book, “Strength Through Chaos.”
+The goal is to publish it in Spring/Summer, 2022.
+The impetus was a simple observation made throughout the years: leaders are never prepared for chaos, no matter the company, leader or industry.
+So, I want to prepare leaders to not only accept it or manage it, but even thrive in it.
 My goal is to help them transform into type of high-performing leaders that a CEO or owner eagerly seeks out.